PuddletownDesign/Linux-Setups/01-local-development-server-with-virtualbox.md

 ### Take a snapshot

 In virtual box manager, take a snapshot of the VM at this point.
 I named mine "Fresh Install".
+Then you can clone this machine in the snap shot pane.

+In the future to create new VMs based on this one at this point (should take 2-3 minutes total):

+1. Open up virtualbox GUI
+2. Clone machine.
+Everyting.
+Leave it all the exact same.
+3. Boot machine and `sudo nano /etc/network/interfaces`
+4.  adjust the ip to one that's not taken
+5.  `poweroff` the VM and start headless
+6.  connect via ssh to the IP that you set in the `interfaces` file
+7. Link the new machine name and ip in the host's `~/.ssh/config` file
+8.  do any customizations to distinguish it from the others (hostname, shell theme)

+Now you have a brand new VM based on this point!

 ### Conclusion